Skip to main content

 What is the Texas Franchise Tax?

-The Texas Franchise Tax is levied annually by the Texas Comptroller on all taxable entities doing business in the state.
-The tax is based upon the entity’s margin, and can be calculated in a number of different ways.
-Each business in Texas must file an Annual Franchise Tax Report by May 15 each year.
+The Texas Franchise Tax is levied annually by the Texas Comptroller on taxable entities doing business in the state that make over $2.47 million in annual revenue.
+The tax is based upon the entity’s margin and can be calculated in a number of different ways.
+Businesses that are eligible for this tax must file a Franchise Tax Report by May 15 each year.

 Who Must Pay the Franchise Tax?